Simple Mechanisms for Subadditive Buyers via Duality: Multiple Bidders

 \begin{lemma} For any $i$, the function $\mu_i(\cdot,\cdot)$ is $\tau_i$-Lipschitz.
 Moreover, for any type $t_i\in T_i$, $\mu_i(t_i,\cdot)$ satisfies monotonicity, subadditivity and no externalities. \end{lemma}

 The following Lemma is crucial for our proof.
 We show that in expectation over all type profiles, we can lower bound of the sum of $\mu_i(t_i,S_i(t_{<i}))$ for all bidders.
 In particular, this lower bound plus our ASPE's revenue from the posted prices already approximates $\widehat{\core}(M,\beta)$.
-The proof is inspired by Feldman et al.~\cite{FeldmanGL15}. \begin{lemma} For all $j$, let $Q_j$ (Definition~\ref{def:posted prices}) be the price for item $j$ and every bidder's entry fee be described as in Definition~\ref{def:entry fee}.
-For every type profile $t\in T$, let $\textsc{SOLD}(t)$ be the set of items sold in the corresponding ASPE.
+The proof is inspired by Feldman et al.~\cite{FeldmanGL15}.
+Note that $\mu_i(t_i,S_i(t_{<i}))$ is a lower bound of the real surplus of buyer $i$ for set $S_i(t_{<i})$.
+We choose to analyze the sum of $\mu_i(t_i,S_i(t_{<i}))$ because $\mu_i(\cdot,\cdot)$ has a small Lipschitz constant, which allows us to approximate $\mu_i(t_i,S_i(t_{<i}))$ with buyer $i$'s entry fee $\mu_i(S_i(t_{<i}))$ and $\tau_i$. \begin{lemma} For all $j$, let $Q_j$ (Definition~\ref{def:posted prices}) be the price for item $j$ and every bidder's entry fee be described as in Definition~\ref{def:entry fee}.
+For every type profile $t\in T$, let $\textsc{SOLD}(t)$ be the set of items sold in the corresponding ASPE when buyer $i$'s valuation is $v_i(t_i,\cdot)$.
 Then

 \end{lemma}

 \begin{proof}

 $t_{-i}'$ are fresh samples drawn from $D_{-i}$.
 The first inequality is because the $\mu_i(t_i,S)$ function is monotone in set $S$ for any $i$ and type $t_i\in T_i$.
 We use $\left(\hat{\gamma}^{M^{(\beta)}_i(t_i,t'_{-i})}_j(t_i)-Q_j\right)^+$ to denote $\max\left\{\hat{\gamma}^{M^{(\beta)}_i(t_i,t'_{-i})}_j(t_i)-Q_j, 0\right\}$.
 If we let $S$ be the set of items that are in $S_i(t_{<i})\cap M^{(\beta)}_i(t_i,t'_{-i})$ and satisfy that $\hat{\gamma}^{M^{(\beta)}_i(t_i,t'_{-i})}_j(t_i)-Q_j\geq 0$, then $\mu_i\left(t_i,S_i(t_{<i})\cap M^{(\beta)}_i(t_i,t'_{-i})\right)\geq \hat{v}_i(t_i,S)-\sum_{j\in S}Q_j\geq \sum_{j\in S} \left(\hat{\gamma}^{M^{(\beta)}_i(t_i,t'_{-i})}_j(t_i)-Q_j\right)$ due to the definition of $\mu_i(t_i,\cdot)$ and Lemma~\ref{lem:hat gamma}.
 This inequality is exactly the second inequality above.
 The next equality is because $S_i(t_{<i})$ only depends on the types of bidders other than $i$.
 The second last inequality is because $\Pr_{t_{<i}}[j\in S_i(t_{<i})]\geq \Pr_{t}[j\notin \sold(t)]$ for all $j$ and $i$, as the LHS is the probability that the item is not sold after the seller has visited the first $i-1$ bidders and the RHS is the probability that the item remains unsold till the end of the mechanism.
 Now, observe that $\sum_i \sum_{t_i} f_i(t_i)\cdot \sum_{S: j\in S} \sigma^{(\beta)}_{iS}(t_i)\cdot\hat{\gamma}_j^S(t_i)=2\hat{Q}_j$ for any $j$ according to the definition in Lemma~\ref{lem:hat Q}.
 Therefore,